bwsw/sj-platform/SJDocs/source/Glossary.rst

   Minimal data unit in a stream.

 Exactly-once processing
-  The system processes events in a stream only once
+  The system processes events in a stream only once.

 Executor
   A part of a module that performs data processing.